UdelaRInterior/ansible-role-proxmox-create-lxc/README.md

 # pve_api_token_id: automations@pam!ansible                       # Optional if user-password based authentication is used
 # pve_api_token_secret: 0b029a23-1ca3-a93f-8d90-5a4c9d064199      # Optional if user-password based authentication is used

+# Validate the node's certificates when creating the container
+# pve_validate_certs: no                      # Optional.

 #####################################
 ### Container OS template section ###